liangk/lite-form/docs/lite-tab-group.md

 ## Features
 - Tabs with labels via `tabs: LiteTabItem[]`
-- Project Angular components into each tab via `liteTabContent` directive
+- Project Angular components into each tab via `libLiteTabContent` directive
 - Active tab control with `activeIndex`
 - `tabChange` event when the active tab changes
 - Pixel-based sliding for accurate transitions across any number of tabs